 Ezelle Theunissen started her professional career as a community psychologist, working with educators and learners in 48 rural schools in remote parts of the Border Region, South Africa.
 Before that she worked as a holistic health practitioner, copy writer and editor, and counselling skills trainer.
-Today she practices as a coach, coach supervisor and learning facilitator in supporting individuals, teams and organisations align their values, strengths and unique lived experiences towards making a meaningful difference in the world.
-Social and environmental justice are close to her heart and she favours whole systems approaches like participatory rural appraisal, narrative theory, activity theory, appreciative inquiry and community building.
+Today she practices as a coach, coach supervisor, mentor and learning facilitator in supporting individuals, teams and organisations align their values, strengths and unique lived experiences towards making a meaningful difference in the world.
+Social and environmental justice are close to her heart and she favours whole systems approaches like participatory rural appraisal, narrative theory, appreciative inquiry and community building.

 Ezelle is an unmarried, child-free, zero-waste vegan who gets excited about composting.
 She grew up in a diverse low income area in Cape Town, and still calls this city her home.
 When she’s not listening and dancing to African music, she’s gardening or cooking.
 To live simply and elegantly in harmony with nature is her greatest wish.